DKotykhin/coffeedoor-api-gateway/README.md

 -   email confirmation for registration
 -   get store item with other items random recommendation
 -   change position for menu and store items
--   upload and delete user avatar
+-   upload and delete user avatar with AWS S3
+-   upload and delete store images with AWS S3
 -   user orders with telegram channel notification
+-   input validation
+-   Swagger documentation

 ## Environment Variables